 Enhanced reliability of analytical test results: Reference standards are frequently used by test laboratories to calibrate analytical methods or as quality control samples.
 Both uses will increase the reliability of analytical test procedures, aid in quality audits, and generally enhance the level of confidence in the test results.

 The FCC and its Supplements are effective 90 days after publication.
 A table detailing the specific effective dates can be found in each of the printed products.

-USP Expert Committees are responsible for developing and revising standards for medicines and foods that appear in the United States Pharmacopeia and the National Formulary (USP–NF), the legally recognized standards compendia for drugs, drug products, and dietary supplements; in the FCC; and in other related publications.
+USP Expert Committees are responsible for developing and revising standards for medicines and foods that appear in USP compendia and in other related publications.
 For more details please visit: Members of the Council of Experts

-With the sixth edition, FCC introduced a new online format with these convenient features:
+With the ninth edition, FCC introduced a new online format with these convenient features:

 - Same quality content found in the print version

 - Bookmarking, copying, and pasting, among other user–friendly features